NiGhMa/100pPIn2020/p1/README.md

 - [x] Create template for README
 - [x] Make README and save it
 - [x] Update state file
-- [ ] Add project reference in main README
+- [x] Add project's reference in main README
 - [ ] Start a new git branch
 - [ ] Commit first files
 - [ ] Start VSCode in the project directory and open README for change
+- [x] Add a shell script in the main root direectory

+## Improvements

+- [ ] Add tags for project representing languages, frameworks, generators, ...

 ## What I've learned so far